Hong Kong Special Administrative Region is located in the east of the Asian Continent, with a population of 7,089,705,

 President of China Hu Jintao is recognized as the Chief of State and achieves that status through election by the National

-as the Head of Government and achieves that status through electoral college and holds that position five years.
-Its form of
+Head of Government and achieves that status through majority vote of the electoral committee and holds that position five

-government is a special administrative region of China, and they celebrate the creation of their constitution in March 1990.
+years.
+Its form of government is a special administrative region of China, and they celebrate the creation of their

 The languages commonly or officially spoken are Chinese, other Chinese dialects, English and other.
 It counts among its